edgedb/edgedb/doc/ref/edgeql/forclause.rst

     );

-Since ``x`` is an element of a set it is guaranteed to be a non-empty singleton in all of the expressions user by the ``UNION OF`` and later clauses of ``FOR``.
+Since ``x`` is an element of a set it is guaranteed to be a non-empty singleton in all of the expressions used by the ``UNION OF`` and later clauses of ``FOR``.

 Another variation this usage of ``FOR`` is a bulk ``UPDATE``.
 There